Delmar Formation

-The Delmar Formation is a geologic formation best exposed in seashore cliffs at Del Mar and Solana Beach in California, overlayed by Torrey Sandstone.
+The Delmar Formation is a geologic formation best exposed in seashore cliffs at Del Mar and Solana Beach in California, overlaid by Torrey Sandstone.
 The formation rocks comprise the barrier bar for Los Peñasquitos Lagoon and have three sub-facies that can be classified as ancient oyster reefs (Ostrea idrianensis), tidal flats and sublittoral channels and ponds The formation is a result of sedimentary infilling of a large Eocene Delmar lagoon and contains fossils from that period.
 First identified as "Delmar Sand" by Hanna in 1926.
 Frederiksen dates the formation as early Lutetian.

 Appearance

 Delmar Formation consists of dark green claystone and mudstone, greenish-gray muddy sandstone, interbeds formed by biostromes of shells of molluscs.

 Setting

 Frederiksen places the Delmar Formation and overlaying Torrey Sandstone above the Mount Soledad Formation and below Ardath Shale within the early Lutetian in calcareous nannofossils zone CP12.

 The boundary between Delmar Formation and Torrey Sandstone is not clear-cut, the two facies intermix extensively, it is not unusual to find Delmar strata in between Torrey rocks.

 The Delmar formation can be observed, together with Torrey Sandstone, for 20 kilometers along the seashore, from Encinitas to the Torrey Pines State Park, both extend up to 13 kilometers inland, and are expected to go to farther in the subsurface in the southwestern direction.